odg0318/google-adsense-example/README.md

 ----------- | -----------
 GOOGLE_CLIENT_ID | Google OAuth2 Client ID
 GOOGLE_CLIENT_SECRET | Google OAuth2 Client Secret
-GOOGLE_REDIRECT_URI | Redirect URI is used to receive an authorization code from Google.
+GOOGLE_REDIRECT_URI | Redirect URI that is used to receive an authorization code from Google.

 Other Examples
 ======================